 Why do 10% of Americans think Earth is flat?

 In a world driven by science, where we’ve sent people to space and satellites orbit the globe, you might be surprised to learn that a small but significant percentage of Americans still believe the Earth is flat.
-In fact, around 10% of Americans question the widely accepted spherical shape of our planet.
-This resurgence in flat Earth thinking has baffled many and sparked debates online and in the media.
+In fact, Why Do 10% Of Americans Think Earth Is Flat? widely accepted spherical shape of our planet.
+This resurgence in flat-earth thinking has baffled many and sparked debates online and in the media.
 But why do people believe this?
 Let’s explore some of the key reasons.

 One of the most prominent factors driving flat Earth beliefs is a deep mistrust of authority, particularly scientific institutions.
 Many flat Earth believers argue that organizations like NASA, governments, and scientific communities have hidden the truth from the public.
-They feel that the “globe Earth” narrative is part of a larger conspiracy aimed at controlling or deceiving the masses.
+They feel that the “globe Earth” narrative is part of a larger conspiracy to control or deceive the masses.

 This sentiment is often fueled by past instances of governments and institutions being caught in lies or scandals, leading people to question the official narrative in various areas, including the shape of the Earth.